Dreams of the Deep

 “Overkill is fine.”

 Breck handed him a piece of paper.
 A parts list, physical paper, folded once.
 Detailed, specific, written in a hand that knew exactly what it needed: filter housings, seal compound, structural fastener stock in three sizes, a replacement compressor for the bypass.
-At the bottom, in different ink: electrical junction box, standard, if available.

 Lev pocketed the list.

-He walked through the station.
+He made his way through the station.
 The community was doing what it had done during the crisis, except now the work was construction, not emergency.
 A woman patching conduit that had cracked from thermal stress.
 Two men running a replacement cable where the old one had faulted.
 Someone had rigged a temporary lighting array in a section where the original fixtures had failed: work lights clamped to structural brackets with zip ties, the cables dressed and the ties doubled for redundancy.
 It worked.
 Nobody was going to replace it with anything better.

 Koss was in operations with the schematic on the display, but the display had changed.
 The red sections were still red.
 The green was greener.
 She’d updated the status on the sections Breck had reinforced, the seals he’d reapplied, the conduit that had been replaced.
 The amber zones were shrinking.
 The station’s map of itself was slowly, section by section, turning from crisis to recovery.